Scogs25/Malaria_Classification_Project/README.md

  All visulaizations used for both this Readme and the presenation pdf can be found in the pngs folder.
  The pdf 'Malaria_Detection_Classifier' contains the  pdf presentation of this project.

-Please see the goals of the code contained in the master notebook below.
+Please see the goals of the code contained in the notebooks below.
  ### Master_notebook.ipynb
   - Import all necessary libraries and modules to use and manipulate image data as well as build  models
   - For ease of use, multiple functions are declared at the top of the notebook